seejn/todo-list-with-redux/README.md

 ## actions.js

 This file defines action types and action creators.
-Action types (ADD_TODO and DELETE_TODO) are string constants that represent the type of action being performed.
+Action types (ADD_TODO, DELETE_TODO, UPDATE_TODO and TOGGLE_TODO) are string constants that represent the type of action being performed.
 Action creators (addTodo, deleteTodo, updateTodo and toggleTodo) are functions that return action objects.

-addTodo: Creates an action object with type ADD_TODO and a payload containing the task to be added.
+- addTodo: Creates an action object with type ADD_TODO and a payload containing the task to be added.
-deleteTodo: Creates an action object with type DELETE_TODO and a payload containing the ID of the task to be deleted.
+- deleteTodo: Creates an action object with type DELETE_TODO and a payload containing the ID of the task to be deleted.
-updateTodo: Creates an action object with type UPDATE_TODO and a payload containing the ID of the task to be updated and task to update with.
+- updateTodo: Creates an action object with type UPDATE_TODO and a payload containing the ID of the task to be updated and task to update with.
-toggleTodo: Creates an action object with type TOGGLE_TODO and a payload containing the ID of the task to toggle task completed.
+- toggleTodo: Creates an action object with type TOGGLE_TODO and a payload containing the ID of the task to toggle task completed.

 ## reducer.js

 This file defines the reducer function.
 The reducer is a pure function that takes the current state and an action, and returns a new state based on that action.

 initialState: Defines the initial state of the application, which includes an empty array for todos.
-reducer: Handles different action types and returns a new state accordingly.
+- reducer: Handles different action types and returns a new state accordingly.
-For ADD_TODO, it adds a new task to the todos array with a unique ID generated using Date.now().
+- For ADD_TODO, it adds a new task to the todos array with a unique ID generated using Date.now().
-For DELETE_TODO, it checks if the task is completed and if yes filters out the task with the given ID from the todos array.
+- For DELETE_TODO, it checks if the task is completed and if yes filters out the task with the given ID from the todos array.
-For UPDATE_TODO, it maps the todos and match the todo with given id then updates with newTask and returns new todos For TOGGLE_TODO, it maps the todos and match the todo with given id then toggles the completed status
+- For UPDATE_TODO, it maps the todos and match the todo with given id then updates with newTask and returns new todos
+- For TOGGLE_TODO, it maps the todos and match the todo with given id then toggles the completed status

 ## index.js